charbileigh/charbileigh/README.md

 I firmly believe in the importance of continual learning and growth.
 I am always seeking new challenges and opportunities to expand my technical knowledge and skills.
 I hold a Bachelor of Science in Mechanical and Mechatronic Engineering,
 and a Postgraduate Degree in Disability Studies from the University of Cape Town (UCT).
+Currently studying towards my Master of Commerce in Information Systems also from UCT.
 🌸🌸
 ```
 ![code 1](https://github.com/user-attachments/assets/d17303f3-52f0-4d9d-8e3d-ff89d5551fc6)